(152680) 1998 KJ9

-' is a sub-kilometer asteroid, classified as near-Earth object and potentially hazardous asteroid of the Apollo group.
+' is a sub-kilometer asteroid, classified as a near-Earth object and potentially hazardous asteroid of the Apollo group.
 Based on absolute magnitude, it is the third largest asteroid known to have passed closer than the Moon.

 Description

 It was discovered on 27 May 1998, by astronomers of the Lincoln Near-Earth Asteroid Research (LINEAR) at Lincoln Laboratory's ETS near Socorro, New Mexico, at an apparent magnitude of 17.6 using a 1.0 m reflector.
 It was tracked through 9 June 1998.
 It was recovered on 28 December 2003 which extended the observation arc by 5 years.
 Two precovery images from January 1990 extended the observation arc by 8 years.

 Based on an absolute magnitude of 19.4, the asteroid has an estimated diameter of about 500 m. is noted for a close approach to the Earth on 31 December 1914 at a distance of 0.00155 AU.
 It is one of the largest objects known to have come inside the orbit of the moon.
 During the 1914 close approach the asteroid reached about apparent magnitude 7.7.